akhil27051999/retail-store-sample-app/CloudFormation/VPC-README.md

 | DataSubnet2Cidr | 192.168.6.0/24 | CIDR block for Data Subnet 2 |

 ## Security Considerations
-- Private subnets have no direct internet access
+- Web subnets have direct internet access via Internet Gateway
-- NAT Gateway provides secure outbound connectivity
+- App subnets have outbound internet access via NAT Gateway
+- Data subnets are completely isolated with no internet access (local routes only)
 - Network ACLs and Security Groups can be added as needed